whizkydee/vscode-palenight-theme/README.md

 **There's also an [Atom version](https://atom.io/themes/material-palenight-syntax) of this theme created by [me](https://twitter.com/mrolaolu).**

 ## For Lovers of Italic
 There's a variant of this theme that styles components with italics.
-Simply select "Material Palenight Theme Italic" from the themes list, and voila!.
-It was made specifically for Operator Mono users.
+Simply select **Material Palenight Theme Italic** from the themes list, and voila!.

+## Operator Mono
+If you have **Operator Mono** font installed on your machine.
+Select **Material Palenight Theme for Operator Mono** in the themes list to experience its awesomeness.
+Here's a preview of what it looks like;

 ![Italic Preview with Operator Mono](https://imgur.com/n8WAwpU.png)

 ## Wanna Contribute?